 For ONLINE application of UPCAT Form1:

-It is recommended that the UPCAT Online application is accessed on a laptop or pc, not on a cellphone or tablet.
+The UPCAT Online application should be accessed on a laptop or pc, not on a mobile phone/tablet.
 Make sure you have a stable internet connection.

 For MANUAL application of UPCAT Form1:

 Only a duly authorized school official may fill out this form with your high school records.
-Make sure both the school official and you sign Form2 and that you get back the accomplished Form2.
+Make sure both you and the school official sign Form2 and that you get back the accomplished Form2.